qhull/qhull/README.txt

   - Load solution build/qhull.sln
   - Build
-  - Project qhulltest requires Qt for DevStudio (http://qt.nokia.com/downloads)
+  - Project qhulltest requires Qt for DevStudio (http://qt.nokia.com/downloads) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/4.7.4) If incorrect, precompile will fail with 'Can not locate the file specified'

 -----------------
 Compiling Qhull with Qt Creator